knative/docs/docs/snippets/collecting-metrics.md

 You can also set up the OpenTelemetry Collector to receive metrics from Knative components and distribute them to other metrics providers that support OpenTelemetry.

+    !!! warning
+        You can't use OpenTelemetry Collector and Prometheus at the same time.
+The default metrics backend is Prometheus.
+You will need to remove `metrics.backend-destination` and `metrics.request-metrics-backend-destination` keys from the config-observability Configmap to enable Prometheus metrics.

 ## About Prometheus

 [Prometheus](https://prometheus.io/) is an open-source tool for collecting,